Similar immune responses to the Oxford/AZ COVID vaccine reported In HIV positive people with high CD4 counts

 Although most phase 3 studies for current COVID-19 vaccines enrolled some HIV positive people, numbers were generally too low to produce clinical efficacy data and immunogenicity data have also not been released.

-It is also important that the analysis of responses in HIV positive people receiving the Oxford/AZ vaccine in South Africa showed no significant differences compared to people who are HIV negative.
+It is also important that the analysis of responses in HIV positive people (with high CD4 counts and undetectable viral load on ART) receiving the Oxford/AZ vaccine in South Africa showed no significant differences compared to people who are HIV negative.

 Both results from the Oxford/AZ vaccine are therefore especially welcome – and other companies should also publish their HIV analysis.